 Visiting speakers and partners contribute specialist insights from working in a range of forensic settings, on issues surrounding the commission, detection and prosecution of sexual offences as well as the management and treatment of sex offenders.
 Assignments are designed around typical tasks faced by forensic psychologists in professional settings, such as preparing expert witness statements and case formulations.
 At dissertation stage, students explore their professional or academic interests and can make use of technologies such as EEG and virtual reality equipment, Oculus Rift.
 Past and current students have presented research at international conferences, making an impact in the world of professional forensic psychology before graduation.

-A range of coursework, including reflective practice reports, posters, case formulations, presentations, and a dissertation.
+A range of coursework, including reflective practice reports, posters, case formulations, presentations, and a journal article.
 Typically this course is taught over two days for full-time and one day for part-time.
 In 2016/17 contact days were Wednesday and Thursday; we do not envisage this changing for 2017/18 but timetabling is still subject to confirmation.

 - You will need at least a 2.2 Honours degree or equivalent in Psychology

 - You will be required to attend an interview

 - You should be eligible for Graduate Basis for Chartered membership (GBC) of the BPS